Salvation Army assistance programs Nueces County region

 Thrift stores can help people from the public get additional basic needs fulfilled.
 They will sell gently used clothing, school supplies and household items to the public.
 The Salvation Army centers sell these items, and much more, at a reduced cost.
 This will free up money so people can pay for other critical expenses, like rent or a utility bill.
 If your income is low enough then a case manager may provide a voucher so you get get clothes for free.
 Many people impacted by a disaster, such as a flood or hurricane, may also qualify for a voucher.

 Seasonal assistance, including back to school or Christmas programs are offered too.
 The main one is the Angel Tree program.
 Another popular holiday program is adopt a family.
 Both provide gifts for children, babies and seniors who may otherwise not receive any gifts at Christmas.
 Back to school season can also strain budget, so items like shoes or notebooks may be available in Nueces County.

 Seniors in Texas can get help as well.
 Some of the activities arranged include hot-lunch programs, educational classes, day care, and pre-retirement budgeting seminars.
 Each Salvation Army location runs workshops and classes that offer a variety of activities to meet diverse needs of the older population.
+They also have details on Texas aging on Aging centers in the region.
 Community Care Ministries can provide visits to the homebound and seniors as well.

 How to get assistance or free items from Salvation Army

 All counties are served by these centers.
 The Salvation Army has thrift stores, financial help, homeless shelters and other resources.